Torreya taxifolia: Document early horticultural plantings

-Possibly the oldest living Florida torreya is a single tree growing at a private home in Norlina, NC.
+Possibly the oldest living Florida torreya is a single tree growing at a private home in Norlina, North Carolina.
 Archival documentation of the Norlina tree establishes that around 1860, U.S. President Buchanan overnighted there while traveling to Washington D.C. from Florida.
 He gave the then-seedling as a hospitality gift.
 Somewhat different documentation appears in the 1986 federal recovery plan.
-Burl Turnage is credited with reporting that the Norlina tree was, at that time, 45 feet tall with a 34 inch basal diameter and that it was "moved to North Carolina in 1840."
+Burl Turnage is credited with reporting that the Norlina tree was, at that time, 45 feet tall with a 34-inch basal diameter and that it was "moved to North Carolina in 1840."

 The image at right shows a photo of the Norlina tree, taken by Lee Barnes in 1984.
 He is holding the small photo in front of a seedling he planted July 2008, near his home in Waynesville, North Carolina.
 That seedling is documented as having the Norlina tree as female parent and the male from Gladwyne, Pennsylvania — via rooted branchlets planted next to one another in South Carolina.

 More archival documentation of horticultural plantings is ongoingly compiled by Torreya Guardian Paul Camire into an online document.
-As of 2022, the document is 27 pages.
+As of 2024, the document is 27 pages.
 It includes many more sites than shown on the map because entries also entail international sites, commercial nurseries that have sold this species (as early as the 1800s), and sites in which torreya plantings have either died or been removed for other purposes.

 Documentation of "historic groves in northward states" was presented as "Accomplishment 1" by the group Torreya Guardians in a "Petition to Downlist from endangered to threatened Torreya taxifolia" that Connie Barlow filed as an individual September 2019.
 Two years later, a decision was issued and published, with no change in species status of imperilment.
 But Factor E of the decision, "Documentation of Historical Groves," did acknowledge the citizen accomplishments in this regard:"The petition provides and cites credible information to corroborate the claim that recent and historical outplantings of Florida torreya have been documented at localities outside of the native range of the species.
-The petition claims that the documentation of the species’ ability to survive and reproduce in the Southern Appalachians could be considered the completion of Action Item 5 of the species 1986 Recovery Plan, which states the need to 'establish experimental collections of torreya outside of its native habitat.'
+The petition claims that the documentation of the species' ability to survive and reproduce in the Southern Appalachians could be considered the completion of Action Item 5 of the species 1986 Recovery Plan, which states the need to 'establish experimental collections of torreya outside of its native habitat.'
 However, the petition further explains that the majority of the documented outplantings are not in locations that would 'give rise to new and expanding populations'.
 Ultimately, the relative reproductive success of the outplanted groves do not ameliorate the threats currently affecting the species in its native range (i.e. low population number, rarity of habitat, and disease, USFWS 2010)."